Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • Shapur II

 Under the Tomb of Darius II and facing the cube of Zoroastrian, there is probably a figure from Shapur II (379-309 AD).
-There are two warriors, one of them is king.
+There are two warriors, one of whom is the king.

 Naqsh-e Rustam